fabricjs/fabricjs.github.io/src/content/docs/docs/Old docs/fabric-intro-part-5.md

 ---
 date: '2017-06-17'
-description: 'Understanding what FabricJS is in order to better use it in your projects'
+description: 'Understanding what Fabric.js is in order to better use it in your projects'
 title: Introduction to Fabric.js.
 Part 5
 ---

-## Zoom and pan, introduction to FabricJS part 5
+## Zoom and pan, introduction to Fabric.js part 5

 We've covered so many topics in the previous series; from basic object manipulations to animations, events, filters, groups, and subclasses.
 But there's still couple of very interesting and useful things to discuss!